-My heart sank as I looked at the weather forecast for the four days we’d be spending in the park.
+As our departure date neared, my heart sank as I looked at the weather forecast for the four days we’d be spending in the park.
 The water temperature for Lake Superior has been at record lows this summer – its coldest in 25 years!
 (Lower-to-middle-40s.)
 It has to do with prevailing westerly winds, which caused colder waters to upwell from the depths.

 As such, we were resigned to the yucky weather forecast for our stay, which predicted highs in the 60s and overcast skies.
 This magical and mercurial island had other things in mind for us, however; treating us to highs in the mid-70s, sunny skies, and sporadic fog.